Innere Stadt

 The Ringstraße circles the Innere Stadt along the route of the former city walls.

 The first district is, with a workforce of 100,745, the largest employment locale in Vienna.
 This is partially due to tourism, as well as the presence of many corporate headquarters due to the district's central location.

 Geography

 Innere Stadt is the central district of Vienna.
 It borders Leopoldstadt in the northeast, Landstraße in the east, Wieden and Mariahilf in the south, Neubau and Josefstadt in the west, and Alsergrund in the north.
 The district border, starting at Urania, follows Wienfluss, Lothringerstraße, Karlsplatz, Gedreidemarkt, Museumsplatz, Museumstraße, Auerspergstraße, Landesgerichtsstraße, Universitätsstraße, Maria-Theresien-Straße and the Donaukanal.

 History

-Before 1850, Innere Stadt was physically equivalent with the city of Vienna.
-See History of Vienna for details about the history of Vindobona and Vienna, as well as historical significance after 1850.

-On November 2, 2020, a shooting occurred in the municipality at 6 locations, killing 4 people and injuring 22 at 20:00.
+The origins of the Innere Stadt date back to a Celtic settlement and later Roman legionary camp of Vindobona and its canabae.
+Until the incorporation of the suburbs in 1850, Vienna's history was largely that of today’s 1st district.
+The Innere Stadt remained the political, economic, and spiritual centre of the city, home to Vienna City Hall, the Hofburg Palace, the official residence of the president, and St. Stephen's Cathedral, the cathedral of the Archdiocese of Vienna.